 - If you find an audience is not driving quality, pause it and test a different combination of attributes

 Below are some metrics demonstrating the impact of expanding B2B digital marketing from search to search + social for one of our clients.

 This particular client was hesitant to test social given past failure (little to no lead volume), but with the updates to campaign options in social, we were confident we could get lead volume out of this channel type for them.
 By working to carefully outline their target audience, customize ads/creative to the social audience, and continue to test/iterate until we found the correct targeting/creative combination, we have been able to drive positive paid media results for B2B in social for them.
 With similar thoughtful implementation, we’ve helped other clients experience similar results.

 While some may still be hesitant to launch social for B2B, the increase in lead volume (at efficient cost, per the graphic above) is certainly worth a test.
 As outlined above, keeping in mind the end goal of quality leads, you can optimize your social campaigns to work for you and collect valuable information along the way.

-Contact us to learn more about using social media for paid marketing and Facebook for B2B lead gen in particular or about the (un)Common Logic approach in general to using data to improve your digital marketing results and achieve your business goals.
+You can read more about using social media for paid marketing and Facebook for B2B lead gen, or contact us to learn more about the (un)Common Logic approach in general to using data to improve your digital marketing results and achieve your business goals.